BLOG POST8 min read

 Do I Pay for Staging Upfront or at Closing?

-This is easily one of the most popular questions, and the answer is pretty straightforward:
+This is easily one of the most popular questions, and the answer is pretty straightforward: you almost always pay for staging services upfront.

 Think of professional stagers like any other contractor or service professional you’d hire for your home.
 They require payment before the work gets underway.
 You’ll typically pay the consultation fee on the day of the meeting, and the full staging fee is due before they bring in a single piece of furniture.